sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 # A Whitespace parser

 [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)) is a terrible programming language dealingonly with whitespaces!
 Three of them actually: " ", "\t", "\n".
-It can print to the screen, do arithmetic operation, keep values in memory, do condition, etc.
+It can print to the screen, do some arithmetic operation, keep values in memory, do condition, etc.

 Here is its documentation: https://hackage.haskell.org/package/whitespace-0.4/src/docs/tutorial.html.
 As you can see, not that complicated as language!